ShreyashIngle/TaxCalculator/README.md

 # Tax Calculator using html css and js

-This is a simple income calculator web application.
+This is a simple income calculator web application mad in html.

 ## How to Run